mcdemarco/the-new-kitchen-cookbook/bread/popoverCinnamonRolls.md

 ## Variants

-Use a batch of variant Brioche dough made with 1/4 tsp. saffron per pound/loaf, added in with the wet ingredients.
+Use a batch of variant brioche dough made with 1/4 tsp. saffron per pound/loaf, added in with the wet ingredients.

 When skipping the saffron, you can toss in some zest.

 These are pretty much the same as [their regular cinnamon rolls](https://artisanbreadinfive.com/2011/03/28/2897/), so if you have a whole pound of brioche to use up, scale up the filling and make a couple more freeform rolls.
 For a quick rise, try [their cinnamon twists](https://artisanbreadinfive.com/2017/02/27/cinnamon-twists/) (but reduce the time and/or temperature).

+Another use for leftover brioche dough is [knots](https://www.epicurious.com/recipes/food/views/cardamom-pastry-roll-knots): roll out dough into a rectangle, coat with some leftover pie or hamantaschen filling, or cinnamon sugar, fold like a letter, cut into thin strips, twist or knot up, let rise 45 minutes, and bake at 400° about 15 minutes until golden.